 A high gross yield can mean depressed prices rather than strong rents.
 Some of Glasgow's top-yielding postcodes sit at the cheap end of the market because the underlying capital values have not moved much over the past decade, which is the exact pattern that keeps yield ratios high.
 That is fine for an income-focused investor, but it is not a capital-growth story.
 Premium postcodes often deliver better total returns, income plus growth, over a full hold period, even though their headline yield is lower.

 Vacancy risk is the other hidden variable.
 Some high-yield Glasgow suburbs have thinner rental pools than the citywide picture suggests, particularly where student or NHS tenant demand is concentrated in specific buildings rather than spread across the postcode.
 The yield figures assume fully-let, market-rent conditions; real-world voids will reduce net returns.
-And the medians here reflect market conditions as of April 2026, individual buildings, streets, and recent comparable sales can diverge meaningfully.
+And the medians here reflect market conditions as of June 2026, individual buildings, streets, and recent comparable sales can differ.

 View Glasgow in the dashboard → Free preview · every bedroom count and property type